 How do FHA Loans Work?

-If a borrower defaults on an FHA loan, the FHA uses collected insurance premiums to pay off the mortgage.
+If a borrower defaults on an FHA loan, the FHA uses those collected insurance premiums to compensate the bank.

 Why Not Use an FHA Loan?

-You may find that FHA loans are not for you.
+While they come with appealing features, you may find that FHA loans are not for you.
 They may not provide enough money if you need a large loan.
-In addition, the upfront mortgage insurance premium (and ongoing premiums) can cost more than private mortgage insurance.
+But the main drawback is that the upfront mortgage insurance premium (and ongoing premiums) can cost more than private mortgage insurance would cost.

 In some cases, you can still buy a house with a very little down using a standard loan (not an FHA loan).
-In particular, home buyers with good credit can find competitive offers that beat FHA loans.
+Especially if you’ve got good credit, you might find competitive offers that beat FHA loans.